wedding planning logo - hints and tips page

 When parents are involved with paying for the wedding, you have an obligation to listen to their requests.
 The best way to do this is draw up your own list as above and then allocate ‘x’ number of people to each set of parents.
 Let them make the hard decisions and it takes the strain off you.
 Don’t forget, for your sanity, if you have any family members you most definitely do not want invited, discuss this with your parents when giving them their list to fill.
 It’s always better to be open and honest from the outset.

-wedding planning tips inc. dresses Magazines are great for ideas (or go to images.google.com and type in ‘wedding dresses’ as the search) - cut out pictures of your favourite styles and take them along to a few dress designers and get quotes for them making something similar.
+Magazines are great for ideas (or run an image search at Google typing in 'wedding dresses' or similar as your search) - cut out pictures of your favourite styles and take them along to a few dress designers and get quotes for them making something similar.

 Ask for their advice when choosing fabrics that may still look fantastic, but may be more cost effective.
 As I’ve mentioned before, don’t be afraid to negotiate - especially if you have bridesmaids dresses or other outfits to buy.